-Ultimately, the goal of adding a lift kit to a vehicle should be to achieve the best balance between daily on-roading, off-roading, camping, towing and work use of the vehicle by the owner.
+Ultimately, the goal of adding a lift kit to a vehicle should be to achieve the best balance between daily on-roading, off-roading, camping, towing, and work use of the vehicle by the owner.

 How to Choose A Lift Kit

-From a budget consideration, leveling kits are the most cost-effective since only the front-end is lifted to match the rear-end followed by body lifts, offering 1-2 inches of lift for less expense with usually no required suspension modifications.
+From a budget consideration, leveling kits are the most cost-effective since only the front-end is lifted to match the rear-end, followed by body lifts, offering 1-2 inches of lift for less expense with usually no required suspension modifications.

 Coil or budget boost systems, with 30-, 31- or 33-inch tires and 2.5 inches of lift, are slightly more expensive because they upgrade the suspension, but not to the extent of a full-blown suspension lift.

 Short-arm suspension lifts generally do not drastically change the steering geometry or the factory ride.
-These kits involve installing new coils, shocks, brake line extensions, bump stops, Jeep or truck sway bar links, track bars and possibly adjustable control arms to maintain the factory geometry, along with larger tires.
-As a result, short-arm lifts offer better off-road advantages for a reasonable price with less maintenance problems than long-arm suspension kits.
+These kits involve installing new coils, shocks, brake line extensions, bump stops, Jeep or truck sway bar links, track bars, and possibly adjustable control arms to maintain the factory geometry, along with larger tires.
+As a result, short-arm lifts offer better off-road advantages for a reasonable price with fewer maintenance problems than long-arm suspension kits.

-Driving safety, state regulations, vehicle warranty issues and vehicle utility are the overriding factors in determining whether to lift or not and how much lift.
+Driving safety, state regulations, vehicle warranty issues, and vehicle utility are the overriding factors in determining whether to lift or not and how much lift.
 The right lift may look cool and increase your enjoyment of the vehicle, but if you make the wrong lift choice for your driving situation, lifting your Ram or Wrangler could be an expensive mistake.

 Also, as you choose your lift, remember a Mopar lift kit of 4 inches or less professionally installed by a Mopar dealer on your Jeep or Ram can be warrantied with a Mopar Lift Kit Protection Plan and a Mopar Vehicle Protection Plan.
 Try our Quick Quote Calculator to obtain a Mopar Lift Kit Plan quote.